Clean ingredients. No compromise.

 Hydration, plumping

-Holds 1,000x its weight in water
+Holds up to 1,000x its weight in water

 Barrier repair, pore refinement